Geometric theories for real number algebra without sign test or dependent choice axiom: Distributive lattices

 In commutative algebra, if $ \fa $ and $ \fb $ are two ideals of a ring $\gA$ we have an \gui{exact sequence} of $\gA$-modules (with $ j $ and $p$ ring homomorphisms)

 which can be read in everyday language: the system of congruences $ x\equiv a\mod\fa $, $ x\equiv b\mod\fb $ has a solution if, and only if, $ a\equiv b\mod\fa+\fb $ and in this case the solution is unique modulo $ \fa\cap\fb $.
-It is remarkable that this Chinese remainder theorem generalises to a system of congruences if, and only if, the ring is \textsl{arithmetic} (\cite[Theorem XII-1.6]{CACM}), i.e.\ if the lattice of ideals is distributive (the Chinese remainder theorem \gui{contemporary} concerns the special case of a family of two-by-two comaximal ideals, and it works without any hypothesis on the base ring).
+It is remarkable that this Chinese remainder theorem generalises to a system of congruences if, and only if, the ring is \textsl{arithmetic} (\cite[Theorem XII-1.6]{CACM}), i.e.\ if the lattice of ideals is distributive (the \gui{contemporary} Chinese remainder theorem concerns the special case of a family of two-by-two comaximal ideals, and it works without any hypothesis on the base ring).

 Other epimorphisms in the category of commutative rings are localisations.
-And there is a gluing principle analogous to the Chinese remainder theorem for localisations, which is extremely fruitful (the local-global principle).
+And there is a covering principle analogous to the Chinese remainder theorem for localisations, which is extremely fruitful (the local-global principle).